Rookie441/CTF/Categories/Reverse Engineering/Medium/speed-rev-humans/speed-rev-humans.md

 NudpPSuI7bpmNcez
 ```

-> You can view the 8-minute long full exploit video [here](https://youtu.be/r4AumzdBK9g).
+> I made a short "speedrun video" which can be found [here](https://youtu.be/r4AumzdBK9g).
 The script used can be found in [solver.py](https://github.com/Rookie441/CTF/blob/main/Categories/Reverse%20Engineering/Medium/speed-rev-humans/solver.py)

 `flag{Human_or_r0b0t_1dk}`